0chain/zboxcli/README.md

 ### Share

+Use share command to generate an authtoken that provides authorization to the holder to the specified file on the remotepath.
+--allocation string Allocation ID
+--clientid string ClientID of the user to share with.
+Leave blank for public share --encryptionpublickey string Encryption public key of the client you want to share with (from [getwallet](#Get-wallet) command )
+--remotepath string Remote path to share --expiration-seconds number The seconds after which the ticket will expire(defaults to number of seconds in 90 days if option not provided)

 Use `share` command to generate an authtoken that provides authorization to the holder to the specified file on the remotepath.

 #### Usage